Yel1oww/WinLightOptimizer/README.md

 You should see **CoreVeeAir's** listed.
 Click the radio button next to it to make sure it is the active plan.

-**Why this matters:** The power plan is imported and activated during the script run, but on some systems — particularly those with Modern Standby (S0) — Windows reverts to the default plan after rebooting.
+**Why this matters:** The power plan is imported and activated during the script run, but on some systems — particularly those with Modern Standby (S0) — Windows reverts to the default Balanced plan after rebooting.
 This has been tested directly: running without the CoreVeeAir's plan selected causes a significant FPS drop.
-On Black Desert Online for example, the difference was **210 FPS vs 320 FPS** — a loss of 110 frames just from having the wrong power plan active.
+On Black Desert Online for example, the difference was **270 FPS (Balanced) vs 320 FPS (CoreVeeAir's)** — a loss of 50 frames just from having the wrong power plan active.

 If CoreVeeAir's is not listed at all, re-run the script and run Option 1 again — Step 13 will re-import and re-activate it.